 One of the easiest ways to grow your list is to give something away in exchange for a subscriber’s email address.
 Entrepreneurs call it a lead magnet.
 Bloggers call it a freebie.
-So let’s break down how to create a freebie for your email list.
+Sounds easy, right?
+But creating it can often hold people back.
+It doesn’t have to be a pain!
+Let’s break down how to easily create a freebie for your list.

 How to Create a Freebie for Your Email List

 Before you can think about HOW to create a freebie, you need to think about the kinds of freebies.
 (And when it comes to delivering them, you can read this post.)

 The Perfect Freebie Formula

 There is no shortage of things that you can use as a freebie.
 But you can use a formula to create an effective freebie.
 Consider: what your people want/need, what you know, and what you want to be known FOR.